tricktron/manifest-tool/README.md

 $ git clone https://github.com/estesp/manifest-tool
 $ cd manifest-tool && make binary
 ```

+If you do not have a local Golang environment, you can use the `make build` target to build `manifest-tool` in a Golang 1.9.1-based container environment.
+This will require that you have Docker installed.
+The `make static` target will build a statically-linked binary, and `make cross` is used to build all supported CPU architectures, creating static binaries for each platform.

 Note that signed binary releases are available on the project's [GitHub releases page](https://github.com/estesp/manifest-tool/releases) for several CPU architectures for Linux as well as OSX/macOS.